ghiggi/gpm_api/docs/source/installation.rst

 ================================

-The latest GPI-API stable version is available on the GitHub repository `GPI-API <https://github.com/ghiggi/gpm_api>`_.
+The latest GPM-API stable version is available on the GitHub repository `GPM-API <https://github.com/ghiggi/gpm_api>`_.

 Clone the repository from GitHub .........................................